• Skip to primary navigation

 Raspberries, mango, maple syrup, arrowroot and spice.

-• Maple syrup - Moistens the filling and adds a mellow sweetness to blackberry crumble.
+• Maple syrup - Moistens the filling and adds a mellow sweetness to the blackberry crumble.

 • Lemon juice - Skip with tart fruit like apricot.